Sheep-y/Attack-Improvement-Mod/README.md

 - [Learn to Mod](#learn-to-mod)

-AIM is a BattleTech mod that fixes, enhances, and customise your combat experience, such as tune down roll correction, show heat and stability numbers, and a detailed attack log, without deviating too far from vanilla.
+AIM is a BattleTech mod that fixes, enhances, and customise your combat experience, such as fixing vehicle called shot, improves targeting lines, tune down roll correction, show heat and stability numbers, and a detailed attack log.
+The default settings aims to not deviate too far from vanilla.

 This mod does *not* modify game data.
 Saves made with this mod on will *not* be affected by disabling or removing this mod.

-# Features
+# Features Overview

 **ALL features can be enabled or disabled individually.**